-ACTION: Notice of proposed rulemaking
+ACTION: Notice of proposed rulemaking (NPRM).

-(NPRM).

-SUMMARY: The FAA proposes to supersede an existing airworthiness directive (AD) for Pratt & Whitney (PW) PW2000 series turbofan engines.
+SUMMARY: The FAA proposes to supersede an existing airworthiness directive (AD) for Pratt & Whitney (PW) PW4000 series turbofan engines.
 That AD currently requires revisions to the engine manufacturer's time limits section (TLS) to include enhanced inspection of selected critical lifelimited parts at each piece-part opportunity.
-This proposed AD would modify the airworthiness limitations section of the manufacturer's manual and an air carrier's approved continuous airworthiness maintenance program to incorporate additional inspection requirements.
-An FAA study of inservice events involving uncontained failures of critical rotating engine parts has indicated the need for mandatory inspections.
+This proposed AD would modify the airworthiness limitations section of the manufacturer's manuals and an air carrier's approved continuous airworthiness maintenance program to add additional inspection requirements for PW4000-94" engine models only.
+This proposed AD would also add the PW4062A engine to the applicability.
+An FAA study of in-service events involving uncontained failures of critical rotating engine parts has indicated the need for mandatory inspections.
 The mandatory inspections are needed to identify those critical rotating parts with conditions, which if allowed to continue in service, could result in uncontained failures.
 We are proposing this AD to prevent critical life-limited rotating engine part failure, which could result in an uncontained engine failure and damage to the airplane.